coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 </div>
 ```

-This inserts a `.navbar__single-col-panel` `div` as a list item in the unordered list with classname of `.navbar__categories` (from the root `_navbar` partial) We give this `div` a `data-slug` attribute with the node's slug.
+This inserts a `.navbar__single-col-panel` `div` as a list item in the unordered list with classname of `.navbar__categories` (from the root `_navbar` partial).
+I give this `div` a `data-slug` attribute with the node's slug.
 The `div`'s first child is a `span`, which gets the `.navbar__categories__header` class.
 This span gets a custom attribute of the same name, with `data-slug="<%= data[:slug]%>"` as well.
 The span's inner content is the `data[:label]`, again pulled from the hash.

 Under the span is another unordered list, with the classes `.navbar__single-col` and `.navbar__category`.
-We wire this up with the corresponding `data-slug` attribute as well.
+I wire this up with the corresponding `data-slug` attribute as well.

 Then ruby iterates over the inner nodes and creates a list item of class `.navbar__category__item`.
 Each node becomes an anchor with a `data-slug` attribute that matches the slug of this category, and an href that points to the link.
 The link text is created from that node's `label` attribute.
-We'll use the `data-slug` attribute in our JavaScript to determine associations as we check for which elements ought to be treated together.
+I'll use the `data-slug` attribute in the JavaScript to determine associations as it checks for which elements ought to be treated together.

 ### Multiple category list of links